Bebe Sweetbriar

-BeBe Sweetbriar is an American drag singer, actor, community activist, and host based in San Francisco, California.
+BeBe Sweetbriar is the stage name of Kevin-Lee Junious, an American drag singer, actor, community activist, and host based in San Francisco, California.
 She has released two dance records, Save Me and Free to Be Me.
 BeBe is also host of multiple parties, such as Porno, a quarterly dance party and Play Trivia with BeBe at Harveys, San Francisco.
-She hosts a weekly webTV talk show, It′s Everything, on the Talk Stream Network.
+She hosts a weekly webTV talk show, It's Everything, on the Talk Stream Network.

 Life and career

 BeBe Sweetbriar was born and raised in Sacramento, California by Joan and Ace Junious.
 His given name is Kevin-Lee Junious.
 He is the youngest of four siblings, two sisters and one brother.
 He has two daughters, Alessandra and Cydney.

 BeBe started performing at age 5.
 He learned how to play the trumpet, trombone, and baritone horn.

 She stepped away from music and performing until 2006.
 This is the year Kevin-Lee created BeBe Sweetbriar, his drag persona.

 On May 18, 2013, San Francisco Pride selected Bebe as the parade's Community Grand Marshal over Bradley Manning.

 BeBe's collaboration with Knife & Fork and Leo Frappier, "UNITY," spent 9 weeks on Billboard's Dance Club Songs chart peaking at position 25 on October 21, 2017.